ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ### Generation of measui files while Measurement migration

 For the users, who want to generate measui files while migrating their measurement files as per `measurement plugin format`, they can use the helper functions written for this tool.
-It contains the certain examples on how to use those helper functions in their measurement files.
+This tool contains certain examples of using those helper functions in their measurement files.

 ### Generation of measui files after Measurement migration

-For the users, who want to generate measui files after migration of their measurement files as per `measurement plugin format`, they can use the CLI implementation.
+For the users, who want to generate measui files after migration of their measurement files as per `measurement plugin format`, they have to run the migrated measurement and use the CLI implementation.

 To start the CLI tool,